jysohn/jysohn/README.md

 ### Hi there 👋
 I'm currently exploring various Solidity based projects to better understand smart-contract programming.
 Besides Solidity, I have some past experience in Python and Java.
+At this time, I'm building an interface on top of AAVE protocol lending pools.

-Some of these projects involve building on top of numerous exiting tutorials.
+Some of these projects involve building on top of numerous existing tutorials.

 - 🔭 I’m currently working on building dApps.
 - 👯 I’m looking to collaborate on crypto projects.